I'll Always Remember You: Plot

 Miley's boyfriend, Jesse, comes to see Miley, and reveals that he knows Miley's secret, that she is the pop star Hannah Montana.
 After telling him that he can be her guitarist again, she tries to convince him to not show any affection while she is Hannah Montana, for fear that it is revealed he is cheating on one of them.

 While performing on The Tonight Show with Jay Leno, Jesse kisses Hannah, and Leno calls them America's new sweethearts.
 After Jesse gets recognized at the pier, he hugs Miley, and this picture is spread across the news, including Leno's show, where he announces Jesse cheated on Hannah.
-Via text messages from his family, Jesse learns that Hannah fans are growing upset with him, and says to Miley, that as long as there is two of her, he cannot be with her, so they separate.
+Via text messages from his family, Jesse learns that Hannah fans are growing upset with him, and says to Miley, that as long as there are two of her, he cannot be with her, so they separate.

 Miley and Lilly's college acceptance letters come in the mail, and Miley finds out she did not get accepted to Stanford University, when Lilly did.
 Miley drives the 200 miles to Stanford, to find out that though she has the right character and grades, she did not have as many extracurricular activities as Lilly.
 She becomes more upset when she realizes that she has done plenty of things, but cannot tell because of the Hannah secret.

 After driving back home, Lilly has the idea to tell the admissions woman that Miley was Hannah's assistant, and that she did do all those things.
 On the drive there, Dr. Phil appears as a visual manifestation of her overstressed subconscious.
 Upon arrival, Miley finds out that she needs some sort of proof of employment, and drives back home once more to change into Hannah Montana.